Sermons

 24 December 2020

 There have been many emotions throughout this Covid year – anger, uncertainty, confusion – but high up there, perhaps at the top, was and still is – fear.
-Fear of a 2nd wave – which did happen.
-Fear of a 3rd wave – we watch those daily numbers from the DHHS and breathe a sigh… Read more
+Fear of… Read more

 Year B- Christmas Eve